USG senate table left with 3 vacant seats as Spring semester begins

 Cherry resigned due to a scheduling conflict between the 5:30 p.m.
 Senate meetings and a 6 p.m. class on Tuesdays.
 Cherry, a junior who won reelection as representative senator under the Rise Baruch platform in April 2017, registered for a test prep course over the winter break, albeit too late.
 His late entry left him with the only class available — right in the middle of his mandated senate meetings.

-Faced with the choice of dropping his class or resigning to continue with his academic future, Cherry chose the latter, but
+Faced with the choice of dropping his class or resigning to continue with his academic future, Cherry chose the latter, but not lightly.

 “Being a representative senator is much more than just a position, it’s a lifestyle … I was able to plug in kids to events and whatnot by just walking around campus, being involved in all the club events, and I think it stretches far more than just sitting at a Tuesday 5:30 meeting.”